A2va/Transimage/README.md

 ## Usage

-Before to use this programm you need to download the desired language package in the settings and clicl on apply.
+Before to use this programm you need to download the desired language package in the settings and click on apply.

 ![Language Pack](images/language_pack.png)